THE VALLEY OF PALACES AND GARDENS

 The architectural and landscape complex known as the Valley of Palaces and Gardens is located in the Western Sudetes.
-Its characteristic feature is the combination of a great cultural legacy with a diverse mountain landscape.
-We find here a variety of types of knightly and noble residences, from medieval residential towers, castles, Renaissance mansions, baroque palaces and nineteenth-century palace and park establishments.
-Here, the finest European families founded their residences: Habsburgs, Hohenzollerns, Schaffgotschs, Czartoryski, Radziwiłłów, Hessian and Oranean princes.
+Its distinctive feature is the combination of a great cultural legacy with a varied mountain landscape.
+Here one can find various types of knightly and noble residences, from medieval residential towers, castles, Renaissance mansions, baroque palaces, to 19th-century palace and park complexes.
+Here, the most prominent European families established their residences: Habsburgs, Hohenzollerns, Schaffgotschs, Czartoryskis, Radziwiłłs, Hessian and Oranean princes.

 The border location of the case study area and the entire Lower Silesia region influenced the changes in its nationality.
 Over the last thousand years, it has been part of Great Moravia, the Kingdom of Poland, the Kingdom of Bohemia, the Habsburg monarchy, the Kingdom of Prussia, Germany and Poland.
 The testimony to this is the multicultural heritage of the entire region.
 It was it, combined with the wonderful assets of the natural environment and landscape values, that influenced the development of tourism in the 19th century.